Huimin0114/Sensor-Measurement/MPU6050 NewFolder/README.md

 <img width="590" alt="7ce8667502ab322dde17dfb75ffa665" src="https://github.com/Huimin0114/Sensor-Measurement/assets/161892823/d9bbb930-bdb4-4c60-9acd-6b726a9f229f">

 # Getting started
-•Materials: one MPU6050 module, one Mega 2560 board, one breadboard, one adhesive tape and six wires.
+* Materials: one MPU6050 module, one Mega 2560 board, one breadboard, one adhesive tape and six wires.

-•Using jumper wires, connect the VCC pin of the MPU6050 to the 5V output on the Arduino Mega 2560.
+* Using jumper wires, connect the VCC pin of the MPU6050 to the 5V output on the Arduino Mega 2560.

-•Connect the GND pin to one of the GND pins on the Arduino.
+* Connect the GND pin to one of the GND pins on the Arduino.

-•Attach the SDA (Serial Data) pin of the MPU6050 to the SDA pin on the Arduino.
+* Attach the SDA (Serial Data) pin of the MPU6050 to the SDA pin on the Arduino.

-•Attach the SCL (Serial Clock) pin of the MPU6050 to the SCL pin on the Arduino.
+* Attach the SCL (Serial Clock) pin of the MPU6050 to the SCL pin on the Arduino.

 <img width="523" alt="1709336829495" src="https://github.com/Huimin0114/Sensor-Measurement/assets/161892823/b7ecd5a9-b6d9-42c0-9243-06ec864d0537">